thmeitz/ksqldb-go/README.md

   cobra-test [command]

 Available Commands:
-  completion   generate the autocompletion script for the specified shell help         Help about any command info         Displays your server infos pull         print the dog stats push         push dogs example like all-in-one example, but with ParseKSQL serverhealth display the server state of your servers setup        setup a dummy connector like in all-in-one example
+  check          check a <example>.ksql file with the integrated parser cluster-status get cluster status completion     generate the autocompletion script for the specified shell health         display the server state of your servers help           Help about any command info           Displays your server infos pull           print the dog stats push           push dogs example setup          setup a dummy connector

 Flags:
       --config string      config file (default is $HOME/.cobra-test.yaml)